Disaster Services Emergency Services for Fire Damage

 Contact DBI at (628) 652-3450 or email DBI.inspectionservices@sfgov.org

-If you need to get a fire report to make an insurance claim, view instruction on the San Francisco Fire Department's Fire Reports webpage.
+If you need to get a fire report to make an insurance claim, view instructions on the San Francisco Fire Department's Fire Reports webpage.

 The following organizations can help you understand tenant's rights and get assistance: